NeilBotelho/IRCish/PROGRESS.md

 - Websocket functionality implemented on client side.
 - Server and client can now send messages to each other.
 But currently one client cannot send a message to another

+### TODO
+- find how to identify disconnected clients
+- fix memory leak of stale clients